FPGAArcade/replay_webdocs/docs/guide/replay1/firmware-upgrade.md

 Once complete you will be prompted to press "R" to reboot the board.
 The board may fail to reboot after a successful flash, a power cycle will resolve that.

-If any checksums fail to match you will be unable to start flashing the firmware.
-If this occurs, try copying the rApp files to the SD card again.
+If any checksum fails to match you will be unable to start flashing the firmware.
+Should this occurs, copying the rApp files to the SD card again.
 Make sure to safely remove/eject the SD card before physically disconnecting it from your computer.
 Removing without ejecting first may cause data loss or otherwise corrupt files.
+If this does not resolve the issue, download and extract the Firmware zip again.

 Once firmware has successfully flashed, the rAppUpdater files are no longer required and may be deleted from the SD Card.